Dr. Lu Ojeifo is an Emergency Medicine physician and simulation educator at Carilion Clinic and the Virginia Tech Carilion School of Medicine.

-Outside of medicine, Dr. Ojeifo enjoys spending time with his young nieces and nephews, hiking in the Roanoke Valley, attending international theater and film festivals, and volunteering with regional Habitat and animal welfare groups.
-He is currently participating in the Harvard Macy Institute’s Program for Educators in the Health Professions, where he is co-developing portable, forward-thinking simulation technologies and curricula designed to address longstanding geographic inequities in experiential learning and workforce development.
+Outside of medicine, Dr. Ojeifo enjoys spending time with his young nieces and nephews, hiking in the Roanoke Valley, attending international theater and film festivals, and volunteering with Habitat for Humanity and regional animal welfare organizations.
+A graduate of Sidwell Friends School, he often draws on the Quaker practice of silence and reflection in his design work and teaching philosophy.
+He is currently a scholar in the Harvard Macy Institute’s Program for Educators in the Health Professions, where he is co-developing curriculum frameworks to accompany a portable, high-fidelity simulation platform—engineered to expand workforce development and address geographic inequities in experiential learning across underserved settings.
+He will be presenting collaborative projects at upcoming national meetings.

 The VTC-EM Residency’s Simulation Program in coordination with Carilion’s Simulation Center shines as a beacon for a new generation of clinical learners in Star City.
 It boasts a safe space where bright ideas and unique experiences are exchanged, skills aimed at investigation and intervention are sharpened, and the triumphs and hazards of clinical practice are illuminated.
 The stellar Sim team works tirelessly to ensure participants leave its clinical wonderland more resilient in thought, adaptive in action, and complete in communication when it comes to the practice of caring for and saving lives"